Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 ## 1. Issuing a bank guarantee

 1. In case the bank guarantee is to be issued directly on the blockchain, the relevant API end-point is [`encrypt_sign_store_data`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Encrypted%20data%20storage.MD#2-sign-encrypt-and-store-data-in-the-blockchain).
-Also see formats for issuing and sharing [`trade documents`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/usecases/trade_documents.md) on the blockchain.
 Also see the suggested [format of the bank guarantee here](https://github.com/Primechain/primechain-api-docs/blob/master/docs/usecases/trade_documents.md#4-bank-guarantee).

 2. In case the bank guarantee is issued off-chain and then stored on the blockchain, the relevant API end-point is [`encrypt_sign_store_file`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Encrypted%20data%20storage.MD#4-sign-encrypt-and-store-a-file-in-the-blockchain)